leaveoscaralone/react-graphql-project/exercises.md

 Install [Homebrew](http://brew.sh/), then run `brew install git`.
 Now [set up](https://help.github.com/articles/set-up-git/) your local Git installation, and create an account on [GitHub](https://github.com/).

+If you’re working with a Windows system run `git config --global core.autocrlf false`.

 ### Node

 Make sure your user’s home folder has a `.bash_profile` file (if it doesn’t exist create it using `cd ~ && touch .bash_profile`).
 Now install [nvm](https://github.com/creationix/nvm), close your terminal window and open it again.
 Type `nvm install node`.